gmdn/DETECH2026/README.md

 Each task uses **document-level identifiers** (`num_article`) that correspond to abstract filenames.

+### Annotation protocol and data preparation

+In the annotation protocol document, **[DETECH 2026 Data Preparation and Annotation Manual](Annotation_Protocol/DETECH_Annotation_Protocol-final-2201.pdf)**, we describe the annotation protocol adopted to create the DETECH dataset.

 ---

 ## Task A — Automatic Term Extraction (ATE)